SirHesti/seterror/README.md

 # seterror
-very simple program to create an errorlevel
+this very simple program create an errorlevel